krushiraj/sshmux/README.md

 Once you have established the connection it is same as using `tmux`.

 Refer this cheatsheet to know more about `tmux` - [https://tmuxcheatsheet.com/](https://tmuxcheatsheet.com/)

-> PS: The code in the executable is not mine.
-I used this sometime ago in Linux and found parts of code in some archives and rebuilt it.